The Bankrate promise

 - Workers’ compensation payments paid under a workers’ compensation act.
 Disability pension payments in combination with workers’ compensation and salary payments made if you return to work on light duty are taxable income.

 An inheritance received when someone passes is generally tax-free if it’s under $11.7 million as of the 2021 tax year.
-However, depending on the type of asset, other taxes, such as capital gains, may apply.
+The inheritance is always tax-free for the recipient at the federal level.
+Any taxes owed are paid by the deceased’s estate, if applicable.

 Some states have estate taxes, which are charged on assets.
 Others have inheritance taxes, which are charged on asset transfer and vary by state and the relationship of the deceased and heir.
 Iowa, Nebraska, Kentucky, New Jersey and Pennsylvania have inheritance taxes.
 There are several states that have estates taxes: